amaranth-lang/amaranth/docs/glossary.rst

 **Amaranth**

  An open-source toolchain that uses the Python programming language.
  Amaranth makes developing hardware definitions, based on synchronous digital logic, more intuitive by using the popular Python programming language.
-The toolchain consists of the Amaranth language, the standard library, the simulator, and the build system, covering all steps of a typical FPGA development workflow.
+The toolchain consists of the Amaranth language, the standard library, the simulator, and the build system, covering all steps of a typical :abbr:`FPGA (Field Programmable Gate Array)`:ref:`FPGA<FPGA>` development workflow.

 **ASIC (Application-specific integrated circuit)**